-Contemporary western society has tried to make technology mundane and invisible through its disappearance into the fabric of buildings, objects and bodies.
+These disparate observers are reacting to the pervasiveness of surveillance in contemporary western society (Stanley and Steinhardt 2003).
+Such surveillance is everywhere but often little observed.
+Organizations have tried to make technology mundane and invisible through its disappearance into the fabric of buildings, objects and bodies.
 The creation of pervasive ubiquitous technologies-such as smart floors, toilets, elevators, and light switches-means that intelligence gathering devices for ubiquitous surveillance are also becoming invisible (Mann and Niedzviecki 2001; Marx 1995; Lefebvre 1991).
 This re-placement of technologies and data conduits has brought new opportunities for observation, data collection, and sur/sousveillance, making public surveillance of private space increasingly ubiquitous.

-All such activity has been surveillance: organizations observing people.
+All such activity has been sur veillance: organizations observing people.
 One way to challenge and problematize both surveillance and acquiescence to it is to resituate these technologies of control on individuals, offering panoptic technologies to help them observe those in authority.
-We call this inverse panopticon "sousveillance" from the French words for "sous" (below) and "veiller" to watch.
+We call this inverse panopticon "sous veillance" from the French words for "sous" (below) and "veiller" to watch.